thereisnotime/xxKeyWatch/README.md

 - [ ] Create basic PoC.
 - [ ] Add a mechanism to allow full or partial key management.
+- [ ] ADd a test mechanism with a temporary container to test the script.
 - [ ] Add a mechanism for user management (full or partial).
+- [ ] Add a mechanism to manage SSH parameters for users.
+- [ ] Add a mechanism to specify sudo password.
 - [ ] Add a mechanism to support encrypted data on the remote endpoints.

 ## 📜 License